ajithvcoder/emlo4-session-05-ajithvcoder/README.md

 - Integrate the infer.py  you made in last session with hydra
 - Make sure to integrate codecov in your repo, should be atleast 70%
 - Push the Docker Image to GHCR, should show up in Packages section of your repo
-- TOdo: change train also to torch lighting and hydra
- - dont hard code the checkpoint path for pytest

 ### Development method